NEWLY DIAGNOSED

 The American Cancer Society explains that surgery for bile duct cancer is generally discussed as either potentially curative surgery for resectable cancer, or palliative surgery for unresectable cancer.

-Ask For A Face-To-Face Surgical Appointment
+Ask for a Face-to-Face Surgical Appointment

 The Foundation provides a Patient-Endorsed Medical Professionals list by email.

-➤ Request the Patient-Endorsed Medical Professionals list claire@cholangio.org
+Request the Patient-Endorsed Medical Professionals list

 If the referral becomes difficult, ask your GP to refer you directly to your chosen or recommended hepatobiliary surgeon.

-Questions To Ask
+Questions to Ask

-- If surgery is not possible now, why exactly?
+2. If surgery is not possible now, why exactly?

-Should I seek a second surgical opinion?
+6. Should I seek a second surgical opinion from a hepatobiliary surgeon who regularly treats cholangiocarcinoma?

 Use This Exact Question